 Alan has been an MSF instructor since 2004.
 He has a pretty diverse background.
 He currently works full-time as a restaurant/catering real estate salesman for J.C.
 Kapas Real Estate Co. and writes a monthly motorcycle column in NJ's Metropolis Nights Magazine (metnights.com) called MotorMouth.
 He also contributes articles for other national motorcycle magazines.
 As a result, he often tests new motorcycles and gear which gives him a valuable, modern moto-perspective.
 Through the 80's and 90's when not riding, "The Tech Man" was the lead singer for the heavy metal bands Hades and Non Fiction and still can be found on rock club stages singing for the bands Watchtower, Mike LePond's Silent Assassins, The Frost Metal Coalition and Level Fields.

 Paul has been an MSF instructor since 2018.
+Coming from a motorcycling family, his first experience on 2 wheels was on his uncle's motorcycle at age 3.
 He has been a member of ABATE of NJ which is an organization that represents the rights of motorcyclists in NJ.
-A plumber by trade, Paul has great people skills.
-He helps his clients make good decisions and he wants to help new riders make good decisons.
+A plumber by trade, the "Wolverine" has great people skills.
+He helps his clients make good decisions and he wants to help new riders make good, safety minded decisions as well.